Taking a Shot at HPV: How vaccinating against Human Papillomavirus saves lives

 Dr. Murwin stresses to parents that avoiding or delaying the HPV vaccine increases their child’s risk of developing an HPV-associated cancer.

 “HPV vaccine is an anti-cancer vaccine.
 We all get exposed to HPV,” he says.
-“If you wait and your child or teen is infected, they have lost the chance to reduce your child’s cancer risk.
+“If you wait and your child or teen is infected, they have lost the chance to reduce their cancer risk.

 Knowing that the vaccine is safe and effective is a big message many doctors, including Dr. Murwin, hope parents and young adults take to heart.